tliron/py4go/README.md

   Go code will thus need to explicitly call `Release` on all Python references to ensure that they are garbage collected.
 Luckily, the `defer` keyword makes this easy enough in many circumstances.
 * Concurrency is a bit tricky in Python due to its infamous Global Interpreter Lock (GIL).
-If you are calling Python code from a Goroutine make sure to call `python.SaveThreadState` and/or `python.EnsureGilState` as appropriate.
+If you are calling Python code from a Goroutine make sure to call `python.SaveThreadState` and `python.EnsureGilState` as appropriate.
 See the examples for more detail.